 A weekly column by Roger A. Baylor.

-This column contains bits and pieces published in varying forms at various places.
-This year, it functions as the unified, omnibus Christmas utterance -- or, if you will, primal scream.
+This column contains bits and pieces published previously in varying forms at various places.
+Each year, it functions as the blog's unified, omnibus Christmas utterance -- or, if you will, a primal scream.

 It happens each holiday season.